Mu Ying: Ethnicity

-In his The References of History of Islam in China, Bai Shouyi wrote明代開國的勳臣，如常遇春，胡大海，沐英，藍玉，據說都是回回。我在雲南多年，會留心打聽沐英和回教的關係，沒有得到甚麼可靠的證據，並且雲南底（的）回教父老似乎也對沐英沒有甚麼興趣，我曾在昆明發現姓沐的回回，但他們說不出自己的世系來，他們不一定就是沐英底（的）後人。後來我又在蒙自鳳尾村聽到一位沐阿衡（阿訇）說自己就是沐英之後，但他拿不出他的宗譜來，而且他雖是一個阿衡（阿訇），他的祖宗不一定就是回回，所以沐英之為回回，是很難使人相信的……Bai explained that he failed to find any reliable proof of Mu Ying was a Hui Chinese.
+In his The References of History of Islam in China, Bai Shouyi explained that he failed to find any reliable proof of Mu Ying was a Hui Chinese.
 Thus, "it sounded unconvincing" to "identify him as one of Hui people".
-However, later, the biography of Mu was included in A History of the Chines Hui People (中国回回民族史), which was edited by Bai without further evidences.
+However, later, the biography of Mu was included in A History of the Chinese Hui People (中国回回民族史), which was edited by Bai without further evidence.

-Michael Dillon wrote "There is no suggestion in most western accounts of Mu Ying's career or the Chinese sources on which they draw that Mu Ying was anything other than a Han Chinese by origin, yet he has been included in the major series of studies of the lives of eminent Hui as a Muslim without any comment.
+Michael Dillon wrote that "There is no suggestion in most western accounts of Mu Ying's career or the Chinese sources on which they draw that Mu Ying was anything other than a Han Chinese by origin, yet he has been included in the major series of studies of the lives of eminent Hui as a Muslim without any comment.
 The surname Mu is also common among Chinese Muslims and is probably derived from Muhammad, although it is normally written with a different Chinese character.
 The character used to write Mu Ying's surname is the one associated with washing the hair and which appears on signs in every mosque in China as the first character of muyu the ritual baths to be used before prayer."
 He concludes that "He was probably descended from an old Muslim family but there is no evidence that he was a practising Muslim."

 Jonathan Neaman Lipman notes that Mu Ying is among a number of generals "unambiguously claimed as Muslim by Sino-Muslim scholars" mentioning specifically Bai Shouyi.
 He writes that "There is considerable doubt among non-Muslim scholars as to the “Muslim” identity of most of these generals, but Sino-Muslims assert their “Huiness” unequivocally.
 Tazaka, Chugoku ni okeru kaikyo, 861, for example, questions not only Chang Yuqun’s identification as a Huihui but that of many others as well.
 F. Mote, in Goodrich and Fang, Dictionary, 1079–83, indicates that we have no evidence that Mu Ying was born a Muslim, and the story of his adoption and upbringing in Zhu Yuanzhang’s intimate circle certainly indicates that he was not raised as one."

+However, other authors such as Li Qingsheng have pointed out his dietary practices of eating only lamb meat, his Muslim wife, and his construction of a mosque in Xining as examples of his identification with Islam.
+Moreover, many Muslims flocked to Yunnan during Mu's administration there.